muntasirfuad/ICT_Fest_Hackathon_Preliminary/bug_report.md

 b.start_time < end and start < b.end_time
 ```

-### d.
-Duration validation was missing a zero/negative check
+### 18. Duration validation was missing a zero/negative check
 **Lines 89-94**

 Nothing stopped a booking with an end time before (or equal to) the start time — it would just produce a negative or zero duration and slip through.
 Added an explicit check for that case.